-The Sanctuary is proudly planting a church in Ojai with Pastor Zack Totten and and his wife Diane, the result a four-year process and journey for the Totten family.
+The Sanctuary is proudly supporting the planting of a church in Ojai with Pastor Zack Totten and and his wife Diane, a journey that began more than 5 years ago for the Totten family.

 Ojai is a small community located in the hills above Ventura with a population of 18,000 people.
 Historically, it is a farming community with large citrus and avocado orchards.
 It also has a strong artist community.
 Because of its proximity to Los Angeles and its quaint, beautiful location, it has developed into a weekend get-away with many fine hotels and spas.